Mitgliederverwaltung am Laptop

 However, it is by no means only the boys who should enjoy club life.
 Benefits for older potential club members are just as important in order to achieve and retain them later.
 It is very important to understand why someone is joining your club.
 What is the intention behind this?
 There must be reasons — find them out.

-Do you do it out of love for people (fire brigade, rescue,...) to stay fit (sports clubs) or simply to meet with like-minded people (cultural and music clubs,...).
-The reason why the vast majority are in your club should also be the message you convey to the outside world in order to attract new members to your club.
-Happiness in clubs depends on a variety of factors, some of which will of course follow in this article.
+Do you do it out of a love for people (fire department, emergency medical services, etc.), to stay in shape (sports clubs), or simply to meet like-minded people (cultural and music clubs, etc.)?
+The reason why the vast majority of people are in your club should serve as a message to the outside world, helping you attract new members to your club in an appealing way.
+Happiness in clubs depends on a variety of factors, some of which are, of course, covered in this article.

-A final point that is very often forgotten, but is absolutely part of an attractive club life: A orderly and transparent communication.
-Before our time with Vereinsplaner, we saw for ourselves how complicated even small clubs can be when it comes to communicating with many individual groups.
+One final point that is often overlooked but is essential to a vibrant club life: clear and transparent communication.
+Before we started working with Vereinsplaner, we experienced firsthand just how complicated even small clubs can be when it comes to communicating with many different groups.
 This is where we come in with Vereinsplaner to support you as a board member and make your life a bit easier.
-We would be delighted if you had a look at the Vereinsplaner.
+We would be delighted if you had a look at the club planner Throw.

 Manage active and passive members including their data in a GDPR-compliant manner.